tugbakara/robotics/README.md

 # robotics
-In this repository some scripts have been tried to learn and improve myself aour ROS (Robotic Operating System).
+In this repository some scripts have been tried to learn and improve myself about ROS (Robotic Operating System).